DIY Sliding Shoe Storage for the Mud Room

 Once you get the measurements figured out, building one is super easy.
 It's figuring out the exact dimensions that takes the longest.

 I didn't use jigs or anything -- just nailed it together with my nail gun and it's super sturdy.
-You can see how I constructed it if you look at that pic above.
-I laid the bottom piece down, then surrounded it with the sides.
-I made the front and back longer so there wouldn't be a rough edge showing on the front.
+I laid the bottom piece on the ground, then surrounded it with the sides.
+(You can see how I constructed it if you look at that pic above.)

-I used a nicer wood for the fronts so it would paint up nicely.
+I used a nicer, paint grade plywood for the front panels so it would paint up nicely.
 After a few coats I put them in place and realized they definitely needed a little something:

 Storage for mud room shoes